International Student Discussion Series: Enhancing Well-Being and Success in the US

 Our walk-in discussion group provides a regular meeting place to connect with other international students, to get input from professionals about effective coping skills that would ease your adjustment, and about strategies that would enhance your success while studying in the US.
 You would also gain practical knowledge about US culture and customs.

 Meetings will be conducted in the spirit of engagement and learning from one another.
 The seminar leaders will provide activities, films, speakers, problem-solving suggestions and advice, and promote lively conversations.
-Refreshments will be served.

 Who should attend?